February 2020 Chicago crossover event: Production

 On January 6, 2020, it was announced that Chicago Fire and Chicago P.D. would be crossing over for the second Chicago franchise crossover in the 2019-20 television season; with the air date for the crossover set for February 26.
 The next day it was revealed that former P.D. series regular Brian Geraghty would return to the franchise as a guest star for the event.
 Pre-production for the episode began as early as June 2019.
 The Chicago Fire episode began filming the week of January 5, 2020, followed by filming on the Chicago P.D. episode beginning the week of January 12, 2020.
 The air date for the crossover event was later announced to be February 29, 2020.
 Chicago Med was not included in the crossover despite also airing a new episode the same week.
 This is the sixth year since 2014, with the exception of 2016, for the annual crossover event between Chicago Fire and Chicago P.D. that airs in the second half of the television season; Chicago Fire showrunner Derek Haas stated "We do two crossovers a year, typically a gigantic one in the fall and then a Fire/P.D. one in the spring."
 Haas also stated in a later interview that bringing Geraghty back had been the original idea for the "Infection" crossover but that Geraghty was unavailable at the time because he was filming USA Network drama Briarpatch.

 Reception

 Critical response

 Jessica Lerner with TV Fanatic who reviewed the first part of the crossover stated that "the episode gets an 'A' for effort, but a 'B−' at best in execution" noting that Chicago Fire usually follows a serialized format while Chicago P.D. follows a procedural format making the two series incompatible.
 Lerner later mentions that she enjoyed the unusual pairings between characters Kelly Severide and Sean Roman because of their similarities and said that overall this crossover event was disappointing compared to the previous one.
 Lizzy Buczak also with TV Fanatic reviewed the second portion of the crossover also found the event compared to the previous one but said "it found a way to bring these two squads back together again."
-Bryna Kramer with the Meet Us at Molly's podcast stated that she "thought it was fine," but felt like "it was a little overhyped."
-Gina Zippilli, also with Meet Us at Molly's, said that she "liked it," but "Roman definitely grated on [her] the same way he did when he was a regular."